swifty99/esphome-motorized-slider/README.md

 This PWM needs to fed into a H-bridge to control the DC motor of the motorized slider.
 5V operating voltage recommended.

-The slider needs to be connected according to https://tech.alpsalpine.com/e/products/detail/RS60N11M9A0E/ as voltage devider.
+The slider needs to be connected according to [ALPS RS60N11M9 datasheet](https://tech.alpsalpine.com/e/products/detail/RS60N11M9A0E/) as a voltage divider.
-3.3V is apllied over the terminals.
+3.3V is applied over the terminals.
 On + side an additional resistor of 1kOhm is needed.

 # Warning!

 This works with my setup.
 The controller was insanely difficult to create and adjust.
-The slider has tons of non linear friction.
-For the force feeback there is no force signal just the noisy position signal.
+The slider has a lot of non-linear friction.
+For the force feedback there is no force signal just the noisy position signal.
 A hardware timer is used with 1ms, as the default loop rate of ESPHome was way too slow.
 Suggestions are welcome, just do not expect this to work right out of the box.